metagenlab/zDB/README.md

 --port=PORT_NUMBER      the port the application will be listening to, 8080 by default.
 --name=RUN_NAME     when nextflow runs.
 If not specified, will default to the last successful run (latest).
 --allowed_hosts=HOSTS   the name of the host or the ip address of the server.
 If not specified, will default to the ip addresses of the current host.
+--singularity_dir: the directory where the singularity images are downloaded (default singularity in current directory)
 ```
 Simply put, if the port 8080 is not in use, that you want to access the results of your latest run and will only access the web application locally, you can simply run the ```zdb webapp``` script without any parameters.